sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 **NOTE**: For API-specific authentication, see the [API overview](../../api/#access-control) and [Use API keys to authenticate to Sensu](use-apikeys/).
 {{% /notice %}}

-Authorization means managing user access and permissions: determining the extent of access users have for different Sensu resources.
+Authorization establishes and manages user permissions: the extent of access users have for different Sensu resources.
 Configure authorization with [role-based access control (RBAC)][4] to exercise fine-grained control over how they interact with Sensu resources.

 ## Authentication